 - Bachelor of Science in Business Administration/Concentration in HR

 - Bachelor of Arts Labor/Employment Relations

 Courses are divided into two basic segments.
-The first half of the program is typically comprised of general education courses and the latter half, courses in the major.
+The first half of the program is typically comprised of general education courses, with the latter half made up of courses in the major.
 Core classes typically cover subjects such as:

 - Payroll and accounting

 - Employee and management relations

 Graduate programs are structured as Master of Arts (MA), Master of Science (MS), or Master of Business Administration (MBA) with a specialized focus in HR management or another specific areas of human resources, like labor relations.